Chart Color Schemes

 Employment conditions in Eyre Peninsula demonstrate exceptional strength compared to most Australian markets

-Eyre Peninsula's workforce is balanced across white and blue-collar jobs, with diverse sector representation.
-The unemployment rate was 2.2% in the past year, with an estimated employment growth of 4.9%.
+Eyre Peninsula's workforce is balanced across white and blue-collar jobs, with diverse industry representation.
+Its unemployment rate was 2.2% in the year ending June 2025, with an estimated employment growth of 4.9%.

-As of June 2025, there were 3,572 residents employed, with an unemployment rate of 2.4%, below Rest of SA's rate of 4.6%.
-Workforce participation was 57.5%, similar to Rest of SA's 54.1%.
-Leading employment industries included agriculture, forestry & fishing, health care & social assistance, and education & training.
-Agriculture, forestry & fishing had particularly high concentration with levels at 2.0 times the regional average.
+As of June 2025, 3,572 residents were employed, with an unemployment rate of 2.4%, below Rest of SA's rate of 4.6%.
+Workforce participation was 57.5%, compared to Rest of SA's 54.1%.
+Leading industries for employment among residents included agriculture, forestry & fishing, health care & social assistance, and education & training.
+Agriculture, forestry & fishing had particularly high concentration, with employment levels at 2.0 times the regional average.

-Manufacturing was under-represented, with only 2.8% of Eyre Peninsula's workforce compared to Rest of SA's 9.3%.
-Employment opportunities appeared limited locally, as indicated by Census working population vs resident population count.
-In the 12-month period ending June 2025, employment increased by 4.9% while labour force grew by 5.7%, causing unemployment rate to rise by 0.8 percentage points.
-Rest of SA experienced employment decline of 1.2% and labour force growth of 0.1%, with a 1.2 percentage point rise in unemployment rate.
-Jobs and Skills Australia's national employment forecasts from May 2025 project national employment growth of 6.6% over five years and 13.7% over ten years, with varying rates between industry sectors.
-Applying these projections to Eyre Peninsula's employment mix suggests local growth of approximately 5.3% over five years and 11.6% over ten years.
+Conversely, manufacturing was under-represented, with only 2.8% of Eyre Peninsula's workforce compared to 9.3% in Rest of SA.
+Employment opportunities appeared limited locally, as indicated by the Census working population vs resident population count.
+Over the 12 months ending June 2025, employment increased by 4.9%, while labour force grew by 5.7%, causing the unemployment rate to rise by 0.8 percentage points.
+In contrast, Rest of SA experienced a 1.2% decline in employment and a 0.1% growth in labour force, with a 1.2 percentage point rise in unemployment.
+Jobs and Skills Australia's national employment forecasts from May 2025 projected national employment expansion by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Eyre Peninsula's employment mix suggested local growth of approximately 5.3% over five years and 11.6% over ten years, based on a simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment